-Process Timing Step I Step I Organization submits a Partnership Request Form, project description, Outreach Estimates Form, and Partnership Request Budget Form to DHHS Step 2 Step 2 DHHS reviews all requests.
+Process Timing Step 1 Organization submits a Partnership Request Form, project description, Outreach Estimates Form, and Partnership Request Budget Form to DHHS Any time Step 2 DHHS reviews all requests.
 Organizations may be contacted with questions or suggested revisions.
 A meeting or site visit may be requested.
-Step 3 Once approved contracts are developed and emailed to partner organizations.
+Two to four weeks Step 3 Once approved contracts are developed and emailed to partner organizations.
 The organization prints two copies for signatures or, requests two copies via mail.
 Three copies are necessary if the amount is over \$48,000.
 Two to three weeks Step 4 The contract is signed by the partner and returned to DHHS with proof of insurance (see insurance guidelines below).
 Varies Step 5 For contracts of \$48,000 or less, DHHS signs the contract and returns one copy of the signed contract to the partner.
-One to two weeks Contract Complete For contracts of \$48,000 or less.
-Three months Other Contracts for more than \$48,000 do not follow this process and require approval by the Board of Supervisors (BOS).
+One to two weeks Other Contracts for more than \$48,000 do not follow this process and require approval by the Board of Supervisors (BOS).
 Partners are requested to attend the BOS meeting when their contract is reviewed.
 Contact the Outreach Coordinator